Has Shiels tarnished his Northern Ireland legacy?

 The end of his tenure at Derry is remembered for calling a journalist 'Einstein' when questioned about the club's league form.

 With Shiels set to remain in charge for the Euro finals questions will linger.
 Before this storm there would still be unparalleled intrigue, attention and pressure given the magnitude of the tournament for Europe's underdogs.
-Now it has only been amplified by Shiels remarks, and that extra scrutiny will now be in place.
+Now it has only been amplified by his remarks, and that extra scrutiny will now be in place.

 Callaghan's statement might stop any questions about harmony in the squad and confidence in Shiels, but that alone is unlikely to completely stop the criticism he has faced.

-Shiels has often remarked about his players must learn from their mistakes, but now it is the manager who must heed his own words.
+Shiels has often remarked that his players must learn from their mistakes, but now it is the manager who must heed his own words.

 He has taken women's football to a new level in Northern Ireland, but his own history-making legacy is now under threat.